VIVA: VIVA Memorandum of Understanding

 I. Purpose & Definitions

 The 39 State-assisted academic colleges and universities in Virginia are charter members of VIVA by legislative action.
-These include the 6 public doctoral institutions; 9 comprehensive institutions; and 24 community colleges and two-year branch campuses.
-In addition, the private non-profit institutions of higher education comprising the Virginia Independent College and University Library Association (VICULA) have participated as charter members from the inception of VIVA.
+These include the 8 public doctoral institutions; 7 comprehensive institutions; and 24 community colleges and two-year branch campuses.
+Private non-profit institutions of higher education have participated from the inception of VIVA; eligibility for private, non-profit institutions to participate in VIVA is determined by the State Council of Higher Education in Virginia (SCHEV) and is based on factors including nonprofit status, accreditation, location of operations, TAG eligibility, and certification or exemption from certification.
 The Library of Virginia, as a State library agency with educational and research mission, also participates as a member of VIVA.

 The Commonwealth of Virginia funds VIVA initiatives for State-assisted institutions by appropriations of the General Assembly through the State Council of Higher Education of Virginia (SCHEV) and its Library Advisory Committee (LAC).
-Funding for participation by private institutions of higher education is by assessment through VICULA and by allocations from the Commonwealth.
+Funding for participation by private institutions of higher education is by allocation from the Commonwealth, which the participating private, non-profit institutions are required to match as a group.
 In addition, VIVA participants may elect from time to time to assess fees from the membership for specific initiatives or needs.

 The governance structure and operation of VIVA are set forth in Appendix 1, Addendum of Current Practice.
 Decisions of VIVA are implemented by VIVA institutions through staff resources that include dedicated staffing and staffing from VIVA institutions.